yuejoo/demo/README.md

 * Performance tuning options.
 (Processing Speed, memory usage, etc...)

 ## Assumption
-* 1. The single factory has multiple prodcution lines for each product. (multiple demands for different products)
+* 1. The single factory can produce multiple product. (multiple demands for different products)
-* 2. The factory can only produce product during the prebuild days or the days between two demand key dates (for each products).
-There is no chance to make the product line producing for multiple demand orders for a single product.
+* 2. The factory can only produce product during the prebuild days or the days between two demand key dates (for each product).
 * 3. Assume input file could have 100,000 lines.
 100 x 100 x 100 for site x product x days.